 Reach out to our support team if you'd like to try it out.

 The Data center and Planning metrics are Schedule tools that allow you to keep track of your planning needs, so you can make data-driven decisions.

 In order to achieve that, you will need to start with the data aspect.

 Using Data, you can input what you want to keep track of and lay down the foundation for making smarter Schedule decisions.

 From the Reports > Data center page, click on the Data sets tab.

 On the Data sets page, you'll find the Add data button in the top right corner.

-This will open a window where you can enter an ID, a name, select a time unit, and how to handle the data in your set.
+This will open a window where you can enter an ID, a description, select a time unit, and how to handle the data in your set.

 The Data set ID can be used to reference the set you are creating in a Formula, and it must be unique for your organization.
 This is how the Planday will know which of your metrics should use which data.